ElderNet’s services are provided by professional staff and trained, dedicated volunteers.

-ElderNet is staffed by licensed social workers and degreed professionals.
-All staff are available for information and referrals.
-Brandon Trombetta is on call with the Lower Merion Police Department to help with
+ElderNet is staffed by Care Coordinators and degreed professionals.
+All staff are available for information and referrals

 Joined ElderNet November 2020.
 I graduated from IUP (Indiana University of Pennsylvania) in 1989 with a B.A. in French for International Trade.
 I was drawn to ElderNet because: I enjoy working with seniors and want to help our elderly population (particularly those who do not have financial or familial resources) live with dignity and quality of life.
 I want to work for a non-profit among peers who are passionate about serving the community, and not necessarily driven by the profits and losses.
 Great perks: I am surrounded by positive people who are generous, kind, compassionate and grateful.

 Darby joined the staff of Eldernet in 2016.
 She has a culinary arts degree with a focus in pastry from the Art Institute of Atlanta.
 Darby started her time with ElderNet as a volunteer.
 New to the area she wanted to find a way to get involved and give back to the community.
 She felt the mission of ElderNet aligned with her core life beliefs.
 Darby enjoys music and has a goal to learn as many instruments as she can.